sai-pullabhotla/catatumbo/RELEASING.md

 1. Make sure all changes are checked into SCM.
 2. Run all JUnit tests and make sure there are no failures
 3. Run `mvn release:clean release:prepare`.
-This will update the version in the POM, checks in the POM to SCM and created a tag.
+This will update the version in the POM, checks in the POM to SCM and creates a tag.
-4. If any issues are encountered during the above step, undo any changes by running `mvn release:rollback`.
+4. If any issues are encountered during the above step, undo the changes by running `mvn release:rollback`.
 5. Assuming step 3 succeeded, run `mvn release:perform` to complete the release.
 This will create the artifacts from the previously tagged version and uploads them to staging repository.
 6. Login to [https://oss.sonatype.org](https://oss.sonatype.org) and verify the artifacts.
 7. If all looks good, release the artifacts to be published to Maven Central.